Sameer Nair-led Applause Entertainment eyeing to roll 15 to 25 projects a year | Entertainment

 - India

-Mumbai-based content studio Applause Entertainment is betting big on the web series format as CEO Sameer Nair says the company plans to invest Rs 3,000 to Rs 5,000 crore on expanding its content library of shows and movies.
+Mumbai-based content studio Applause Entertainment is betting big on the web series format as CEO Sameer Nair says the company is keen on expanding its content library of shows and movies.

 During its five-year long journey since its inception in 2017, Applause Entertainment made a mark with shows such as Hansal Mehta’s ''Scam 1992'', Pankaj Tripathi-starrer “Criminal Justice”, ''Hostages'' and others on various OTT platforms.